ckugel/ChessboardCalibration/README.md

 ### flag explanations
 --device /dev/video:0/dev/video0 allows us to pass in the devide at video0 (probably a camera) and pass it into the contianer

--v is to pass the graphics through to X11 which is the window manager on most linux distrobutions.
+-v is to pass the graphics through to X11 which is the window manager on most linux distributions.

 -e maps the Display in the docker bash terminal to the current &DISPLAY from the current bash env.